mwblevins/atlas-vfx-graph/README.md

 2. **VFX Graph:** Excel at crafting spellbinding visual effects for a gallery of fireworks using Unity’s Visual Effects Graph, featuring a myriad of shapes, colors, and behaviors.
 3. **Event System Architecture:** Develop an efficient event system to activate various visual effects within a controlled test environment.
 4. **Performance Testing:** Confirm that your VFX creations operate efficiently on PC, ensuring fluid visuals and responsive interactions.

+Notes:
+Standard fireworks can be optimized for your machine by limiting the number of available fireworks at a time.
+You can also increase or decrease the explosin value to match performance requirements
+Image fireworks can be scaled down to improve performance but can suffer from quality if scaled too far down as the image will not display properly
+If the sparks trail is causing issue the easiest fix is to remove the noise property as it is the most taxing on average Campfire can reduce amount of smoke and flames present from flipbook to improve performance